RadBus/api/README.md

 # bus-api

-Web API for providing MetroTransit API data for a configured set of users
+Web API for providing Twin Cities MetroTransit data for a configured set of users